 As modern women, we take planning our lives very seriously.
 We schedule appointments into our favourite daytimers (probably one of several), we write lists, and we shape our careers by carefully planning for all the different stages.
 We also plan for the transitions in the lives of our children and the subsequent changes in our homes.
 But one thing many of us fail to plan for is the eventual responsibilities of caregiving for someone we love who is ill or at end-of-life.

 For some reason, having responsibilities for the care of parents never really factored into my own plans; it seemed like some esoteric idea that was seemingly years down the road.
-When my mother died, everything in my careful planning was turned on it’s ear.
+When my mother died, everything in my careful planning was turned on its ear.

 I don’t think that in our grief, my sister and I could have ever imagined the toll that becoming the sole emotional support for my heartbroken, aging father would take.
 Before my mother’s death, my father was the pillar of the family - he always seemed utterly invincible.
 I remember my mother saying, “…your father is the head of the house, but I am the neck that turns the head”.
 We realized just how true this was once she was gone.